raiguard/fmm/README.md

   list    [files...]
 List all mods in the mods directory, or in the given save files. sync    [args...]
 Disable all mods, then download and enable the given mods and their dependencies.
-                      If a save file is provided, merge startup mod settings with the settings contained in that save. upload  [files...]
+                      If a save file is provided, merge startup mod settings with the settings contained in that save. update  [args...]
+Update the given mods, or all mods if none are given. upload  [files...]
 Upload the given mod zip files to the mod portal.
 ```